kongzhizhong/VRA/README.md

 num1 > 1: Enables simultaneous calculations for multiple omega values.

-Adaptive Sampling: The 自适应优化.py script is used to implement the adaptive sampling method.
+Adaptive Sampling: The adaptive sampling.py script is used to implement the adaptive sampling method.

 Initial Value: The 2d_0.pkl script is the suggested one to use for the zero-vortex initial value.